SurbhiB62/SF-Account-Contacts-LWC/README.md

 - The data model for `Account`, `Contact`, and `Opportunity` follows standard Salesforce structure.
 - Security roles (Relationship Manager, Customer Service Agent) are predefined in the system.

-## License
-This project is for educational and demonstration purposes.